As an adult, ADHD symptoms can affect every aspect of your life -- undermining your performance at work, your relationships, and your self-esteem.

 What if ADHD drugs don’t help?
 There are a number of things your doctor can try.
 He or she will probably change the dose first.
 If that doesn't help, you could go onto a different ADHD medication.
 For reasons that can’t be predicted, some people do well on one medicine but not another.
 Finding the best fit can take some trial and error.

 Are there other options besides ADHD medications?
 Talk it over with your doctor.
 Just keep in mind that many studies have shown that drugs are by far the most effective ADHD treatment.

 It's possible you may need other medicines.
-As many as 40% of adults with ADHD have overlapping psychological issues, like anxiety disorders or depression.
+As many as 40% of adults with ADHD have overlapping or comorbid psychiatric disorders, like anxiety disorders or depression.
 These conditions may need treatment with medications, too.